-Time is allocated in PSHE (where the new statutory RSE curriculum is delivered) to discussions of what constitutes appropriate behaviour and healthy relationships and on why bullying and lack of respect for others is never right.
+Time is allocated in PSHE (where the statutory RSE curriculum is delivered) to discussions of what constitutes appropriate behaviour and healthy relationships and on why bullying and lack of respect for others is never right.
 A range of expert speakers, as well as form tutors, Heads of Year, the DSLs and school nurses tackle a variety of safeguarding related issues.
 For example, friendships, self-esteem, emotional literacy, assertiveness, power, radicalisation, child on child abuse, sex and relationship education, bullying, staying safe online, etc. Across the curriculum, in prayers and assemblies, in form time, through drama and on activities and trips we promote tolerance and mutual respect and understanding.
 DSLs are aware of the messages and content being disseminated and review this regularly to ensure that the correct messages are being given throughout the School, in a timely and age-appropriate manner, and through appropriate media.
+Topics covered are communicated to parents (fortnightly in the Senior School) and reported to Council on a termly basis.

-All pupils know that there are adults to whom they can turn to if they are worried, including the School Counsellors, Teachers and Form Tutors, their Heads of Year and Heads of Section, Housemasters/mistresses, the Pastoral PA, Chaplain, and the School Nurses.
+All pupils know that there are adults to whom they can turn to if they are worried, including the School Counsellors and Health and Wellbeing Assistant/Pastoral Support Supervisor, Teachers and Form Tutors, their Heads of Year and Heads of Section, Housemasters/mistresses, the Pastoral PA, Chaplains, and the School Nurses.
 We also signpost pupils to an Independent Person.
 Our support to pupils includes the following: